-As the release date approaches for my new young adult novel, ON THE WAY TO BIRDLAND, I keep getting asked: what inspired you to write the book?
+After the release of my new young adult novel, ON THE WAY TO BIRDLAND, I kept getting asked: what inspired you to write the book?

 The truth is, any time you string close to one hundred thousand words together into a cohesive story, the avenues of inspiration become innumerable.
 In fact, there were so many streams of experience, knowledge, empathy, and emotion flowing through me as I wrote the first draft of ON THE WAY TO BIRDLAND that I’m not sure I’ll ever be able to be completely conscious of all them.